The Memorial of Saint Helena: Composition and publication

 At some point Las Cases began a daily routine of transcribing notes of the Emperor's conversation, leaving his son Emmanuel the task of producing a fair copy.
 From time to time Las Cases would provide Napoleon with excerpts to read, thus assuring himself of Napoleon's imprimatur.

 Being found in possession of personal letters that he was attempting to send surreptitiously to Europe, Las Cases was arrested on November 25, 1816, and expelled from St. Helena a month later.
 British authorities confiscated the manuscript of the Memorial and sent it to England in the keeping of the Secretary of State for War and the Colonies, Henry Bathurst.
 The manuscript was not returned to Las Cases until five years later, following the Emperor's death.

 The Memorial was reprinted for the first time less than a year after its publication in 1823, and was translated into English, German, Italian, Spanish and Swedish.
 It was one of the bestselling books in France in the years between 1826 and 1840.

-In 1950, it was selected for inclusion in the French classics series La Pléiade.
+In 1935, it was included in the French classics series La Pléiade, published by the Éditions Gallimard in a two-volume edition by Gérard Walter, historian of the French Revolution.
+It will be published in a boxed set in the same collection to mark the bicentenary of the death of Napoleon in 2021.

+New version based on an original manuscript

+A copy of the memorial was in the British Library in the collections deposited in 1965 by the family of the then British Secretary of State for War, Lord Bathurst, superior of the Governor of St Helena, Hudson Lowe.
+This is the original memorial.
+It was republished in France in 2017 by the Éditions Perrin with a text prepared, presented and commented on by Thierry Lentz, Peter Hicks, François Houdecek and Chantal Prévost from the Fondation Napoléon.

+Film adaptation

+1911: Le Mémorial de Sainte-Hélène (or La Captivité de Napoléon), a French silent film of 20 minutes and 20 seconds, directed by Michel Carré.